NZLT Laser Safety Certificate for Surgical / Hospital Setting

 - Understand the electromagnetic spectrum, laser light creation, and what makes laser light unique

-- Determine the type of laser medium used in any laser and how that relates to safe use and basic laser safety controls that need to be in place
+- Determine the type of laser medium used in any laser and how that relates to safe use and basic laser safety controls that need to be in place.

 - Relate the ways laser light behaves to tissue interactions and how these relate to laser safety and the way lasers work.

-- Understand laser principles, including how to read a co-efficient absorption chart
+- Understand laser principles, including how to read a co-efficient absorption chart.

 - Discover the ways lasers can be emitted via different delivery methods to target

-- Understand how Healthcare Legislation applies to Laser Operators
+- Understand how Healthcare Legislation applies to Laser Operators.

-- Relate laser hazards to the eye, and understand how protection distances and measures can prevent ocular hazards
+- Relate laser hazards to the eye, and understand how protection distances and measures can prevent ocular hazards.

-- Gain knowledge on personal protective equipment types and levels of protection required when working with a Class 3B or Class 4 Laser
+- Gain knowledge on personal protective equipment types and levels of protection required when working with a Class 3B or Class 4 Laser.

-- Learn about the laser controls that should be in place to prevent unauthorised access, accidental exposure or risk of hazards related to lasers
+- Learn about the laser controls that should be in place to prevent unauthorised access, accidental exposure or risk of hazards related to lasers.

 - Understand what role the laser safety officer plays in a laser workplace

-- Use additional resources provided to delvelop a safe use of laser policy and gain information that will help laser operators and laser assistants in a surgical setting to be aware of legal and laser safety best practices
+- Use additional resources provided to develop a safe use of laser policy and gain information that will help laser operators and laser assistants in a surgical setting to be aware of legal and laser safety best practices